Memorandum of Understanding

 (CRTC and Commissioner of Canada Elections)

-THIS ARRANGEMENT, made in duplicate as of the 28th day of January, 2015
+THIS ARRANGEMENT, made in duplicate

 THE COMMISSIONER OF CANADA ELECTIONS